See details below to learn more about our 2026 Special Fair Days

 Dairy Day

-Celebrate the dairy industry and the delicious dairy beverage and food products made here in New York!
-As you “moove” through the Fairgrounds, thank a dairy farmer by visiting the Dairy Cow Birthing Center to witness the “udder” miracle of calves being born and see how cows are milked at the Milking Parlor in the Dairy Cattle Barn.
-For a refreshing treat, stop by the Dairy Products Building for a 25-cent glass of New York milk and view the 55th Annual Butter Sculpture or check out who won the “Best NY Milk, Best NY Cheese and Best NY Ice Cream Awards.”
-Join the fun at the Milkshake Contest at 10:30 a.m. and root for your favorite team as they compete to see who can create the tastiest milkshake.
-The day wraps up with the Dairy Day Parade at 6:00 p.m. at Chevy Court featuring representatives from New York’s great dairy industry as well as milk trucks, tractors and more.
+Celebrate New York’s dairy industry for Dairy Day with demonstrations, trivia, and delicious dairy beverage and food products made here in New York!
+As you “moove” through the Fairgrounds, see how cows are milked at the Milking Parlor in the Dairy Cattle Barn.
+For a refreshing treat, stop by the Dairy Products Building for a 25-cent glass of New York milk and view the 58th Annual Butter Sculpture or check out who won the “Best NY Milk, Best NY Cheese and Best NY Ice Cream Awards.”
+Join the fun at the annual Undeniably Dairy Shake-Off Milkshake Contest, where media teams will compete to create the best looking and tastiest milkshake… held at the Wegmans Creative Arts Center at 10:30 a.m.

 Stomp Out Stigma Day